celo-org/docs/docs/general/glossary.md

 ## SDK

 Software Development Kit.
 Generally, a suite of developer tools that enable applications to be built on a platform.
-Celo's SDK currently comprises two components, [DAppKit](/developer/dappkit) and [ContractKit](/developer/contractkit).

 ## Slashing